Resources

 A kindle, a bun and a cup of tea

 TrishGroves.com is built on Squarespace.
 I chose it because it’s beautifully simple.
-As a writer, I prefer to write, not to spend hours fiddling around at the settings, or doing lots of updates (looking at you, WordPress plugins!).
-Squarespace does the job for me.
+Even though I enjoy web design, I prefer, not to spend hours fiddling with the settings, or doing lots of updates (looking at you, WordPress plugins!).

 Person sitting on the floor in a record store